OpenNews/srccon-product/homepage.md

 * people doing the often-invisible work of bringing product thinking to their newsroom, regardless of role or title
 * people who want to better understand how organizing around product can shift the way news organizations operate

-We learn best when we learn from each other, and SRCCON events are built to support you in bringing who you are and what you have to share with this community.

 <div class="page-divider"><span>Tickets & attending</span></div>

 Tickets for SRCCON:PRODUCT will be $125 plus ticketing fees.
-[Early-bird applications are open till December 18, 2019](/participation/form), and regular applications will remain open through January 9, 2020.
+[Applications are open till January 9, 2020](/participation/form).
+(Early bird applications closed on December 18.)

 SRCCON:PRODUCT will be intentionally small, at about 150 participants.
 This size means we need to be equitable in distributing tickets and ensuring that there are a mix of perspectives and skills represented.
 Our call for participation form will help us understand who would like to take part and what you're hoping to take home with you.

 [The form also includes](/participation/form) an application for travel support.
-Scholarships will provide a free ticket to the event and a $350 stipend, with a limited number of $500 stipends available for folks with higher travel costs.
+Scholarships will provide a free ticket to the event and a $350 stipend, with a limited number of larger stipends available for folks with higher travel costs and international participants.

 <div class="page-divider"><span>Our rough schedule for the day</span></div>